Automation and control of laser wakefield accelerators using Bayesian optimisation: Results

-The correlation between $\beta^{(2)}$ and $\beta^{(4)}$ is a consequence of expressing the spectral phase as a polynomial, i.e. even orders are mathematically coupled.
-The chirp of the laser pulse due to the introduction of $+\beta^{(2)}$ can be partially compensated by $-\beta^{(4)}$, maintaining a high peak power.
-For a laser with spectral bandwidth $\Delta\omega$, the change in group delay at $\omega_0 \pm \Delta\omega$ cancels out when $\Delta\beta^{(4)} = - 6\Delta\beta^{(2)}/(\Delta\omega)^2 $.
-The solid and dashed lines in \cref{fig:2ndV4thOrder}a represent this relationship using the measured FWHM bandwidth and matches the observed gradient of the correlation.
-The dashed line shows the case of a fully compressed pulse, while the solid line represents a pulse with a fixed amount of positive chirp.
 Along the solid line, which passes through the optimum of the trained surrogate model, the charge produced by the LWFA remains high for a significant change in spectral phase coefficients.
-Previous observations have also determined that a positive chirp is advantageous for self-injection in a 1D scan of $\beta^{(2)}$ \cite{Leemans2002PRL}.
-Here, we find that a small amount of positive chirp is optimal for ionisation injection also, and that subtle changes to the laser pulse shape, using a combination of $\beta^{(2)}$ and $\beta^{(4)}$, maximise this enhancement.
+Previous observations have also determined that a laser pulse with a small positive chirp and a steep rising edge is advantageous for self-injection in a 1D scan of $\beta^{(2)}$ \cite{Leemans2002PRL}.
+Here, we find that a small amount of positive chirp and a steep rising edge is optimal for ionisation injection also, and that subtle changes to the laser pulse shape, using a combination of $\beta^{(2)}$ and $\beta^{(4)}$, maximise this enhancement.
+In moving from the unchirped pulse (position \textbf{A} in \Cref{fig:2ndV4thOrder}a) to the optimal positively chirped pulse (position \textbf{B}), keeping focus and $\beta^{(3)}$ at their optimal values, we observe an 80\% increase in charge.
 The large change in charge is remarkable, considering that the standard measure of laser pulse length, the FWHM, changed by only \unit[0.5]{fs} in this optimisation.

 Simulations were performed using the quasi-3D particle-in-cell (PIC) code FBPIC \cite{LEHE201666} to understand the reason for the observed behaviour.
 The laser pulse was initialised to match experimental measurements of the transverse intensity profile and the temporal intensity and phase.
 The peak vacuum $a_0$ was set to 0.55 ensuring that the integral of the laser energy distribution was equal to the average pulse energy of this run (0.245\,J).